-The aim of TYPHON is to provide an industry-validated methodology and integrated technical offering for designing, developing, querying, evolving, analysing and monitoring scalable hybrid data persistence architectures that will meet the growing scalability and heterogeneity requirements of the European industry, which drives the project through four use cases from the domains of automotive, earth observation, banking, and motorway operation.
+The aim of TYPHON is to provide an industry-validated methodology and integrated technical offering for designing, developing, querying, evolving, analysing and monitoring scalable hybrid data persistence architectures that will meet the growing scalability and heterogeneity requirements of European industry, which drives the project through four use cases from the domains of automotive, earth observation, banking, and telecom.

-TYPHON plans to develop a new modeling language (TyphonML) to support the design of hybrid polystores.
-Using TyphonML, engineers will be able to model the data that needs to be persisted in a homogeneous manner, abstracting over the specificities of the underlying technologies.
-The language will support modelling both open and closed datasets, i.e. datasets, which conform to an open or strict schema respectively.
+TYPHON has developed a new modeling language (TyphonML) to support the design of hybrid polystores.
+Using TyphonML, engineers are able to model the data that needs to be persisted in a homogeneous manner, abstracting over the specificities of the underlying technologies.
+The language supports modelling both open and closed datasets, i.e. datasets which conform to an open or strict schema respectively.

-TYPHON will develop an intermediate polystore deployment modelling language (TyphonDL), which will provide concepts that lie at an abstraction level between that of TyphonML, and that of specific data stores and virtual machine configuration technologies.
-We anticipate that the process of producing ready-to-use polystores from TyphonML models will comprise a step where TyphonML models are transformed to TyphonDL models, and a second step where TyphonDL models are used to generate the necessary installation and configuration facilities that, when executed, can assemble the polystore in an automated manner.
+TYPHON has developed an intermediate polystore deployment modelling language (TyphonDL), which provides concepts that lie at an abstraction level between that of TyphonML, and that of specific data stores and virtual machine configuration technologies.
+The process of producing ready-to-use polystores from TyphonML models will comprise a step where TyphonML models are transformed to TyphonDL models, and a second step where TyphonDL models are used to generate the necessary installation and configuration facilities that, when executed, can assemble the polystore in an automated manner.

 Distributing data across a number of heterogeneous databases introduces new challenges in terms of expressing and efficiently delegating queries to the underlying back-ends.
-TYPHON plans to build on the knowledge encoded in querying and meta-querying languages tailored to different data organisation paradigms, such as JPQL, Gremlin, Cypher and SPARQL in order to design and develop a next-generation language (TyphonQL) for querying heterogeneous data distributed across diverse databases.
+TYPHON has built on the knowledge encoded in querying and meta-querying languages tailored to different data organisation paradigms, such as JPQL, Gremlin, Cypher and SPARQL in order to design and develop a next-generation language (TyphonQL) for querying heterogeneous data distributed across diverse databases.

 Polystore Monitoring and Analytics